-Oracle SOA Composer allows you to work with Oracle Business Rules dictionaries for deployed applications.
+Oracle SOA Composer is a Web-based application that allows you to work with Oracle Business Rules dictionaries for deployed applications.
 Figure 12-1 shows how SOA Composer accesses a dictionary in an MDS repository.

 Figure 12-1 SOA Composer Architecture